staticlibs/staticlib_pimpl/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains implementation of [PIMPL idiom](http://herbsutter.com/gotw/_100/).
+This project contains an implementation of the [PIMPL idiom](http://herbsutter.com/gotw/_100/).
 This implementation deliberately does not use templates, template-based implementation can be found [here](http://herbsutter.com/gotw/_101/).

 Link to [API documentation](http://staticlibs.github.io/staticlib_pimpl/docs/html/namespacestaticlib_1_1pimpl.html).